Skadabucci/pantheon_tools/README.md

 - `DEAD_PLAYER_THRESHOLD`: A float value representing the threshold to determine if a player is dead and lost a level.
 Default is `70.0`.
 - `SLEEP_TIME`: An integer representing the sleep time in seconds between each screen-scraping iteration.
 Default is `1`.
+- `STARTUP_DELAY`: An integer representing the delay in seconds before the tool starts running.
+Default is `5`.
+- `XP_BAR_BLOCKED_TOLERANCE`: An integer representing the tolerance level for detecting if the XP bar is blocked.
+Default is `0.99`.

 ### MacroMaker
 Macro is a Python script that allows you to create and manage spellbooks for different classes and generate macros based on the spells in the spellbook.